 You can make use of the companyname.freshdesk.com/login/normal and enter your valid Freshdesk credentials to access the account.

-If you click on a link to which you don’t have access to or do not have the rights to view, this error is displayed.
+You will encounter the error ‘You’re not allowed to access this page,’ if you click on a link you don’t have access to or do not have the right to view.
+Let us consider the following scenarios.

-If a customer has somehow gotten the URL of a solution article that has been displayed only to a specific company (Restricted Access) and the customer is not part of that company then this error would appear.
+As a customer, when you click on the URL of a solution article displayed only to a specific company (Restricted Access) and you are not part of that company, then this error would appear.

-Please feel free in writing to firstname.lastname@example.org in cases where the error appears in scenarios that are not mentioned above.
+Please reach out to email@example.com if the error appears in scenarios other than those mentioned above.

 While setting up an SSO, the users would have to login from a common login URL, to be authenticated using SSO.
 The Remote Login URL is that URL to which your users would be redirected when they hit the Login button on your portal after you have set up an SSO.